DucatusCodilityTest/backendCodilityTest/backend/README.md

             URL: localhost:8080/user
    3.)
 Create POST API for creating new user with a default status of "active"

-            URL: localhost:8080/user-add,
+            URL: localhost:8080/user-add
   			   req body: { name: "sample name", age: 'sample age' }
    4.)
-Create PUT endpoint that will update status to "not active" or "active" of a specific user via "_id" field
+Create PUT endpoint that will update status to "not active" or "active" of a specific user via id field.
+       Negate the new status depending on its original status value from the database.

-            URL: localhost:8080/user-status,
+          URL: localhost:8080/user-status
-  			req body: { userID: userID, status: "active" or "not active"}
+  			 req body: { userID: userID }

 ##  Time: 1 hr
 ##  Good Luck!!